 [Table 8 near here]

 Basic statistics and regressions were calculated and plotted using Microsoft Excel.
 Following the conventions of allometric studies, raw data were log-transformed and plotted in log-log space, so that the exponential slope of allometry would give a simple linear slope.
 We used Excel to calculate the simple least-squares regression of the data.
 Since there is no dependent or independent variable in this study, as the least-squares regression method assumes, we adopted the more commonly used Reduced Major Axis (RMA) method of correlation to determine the slope between the two variables (calculated using the “smatr” software routine for the R software package) (SI 3 Table).
-This software package also calculates the slope confidence interval (CI), so the results are comparable to those published by Kilbourne and Makovicky [11].
+This software package also calculates the slope confidence interval (CI).
+However, we found there were slight differences between our RMA results and those published by Kilbourne and Makovicky [11], even when we analyzed their original data with the R software package.
+Consequently, in Tables 1-8, we calculated all our own results, rather than reprint the numbers given by Kilbourne and Makovicky [11].

 We followed the conventions of Kilbourne and Makovicky [11] in plotting length vs. circumference, which should give an isometric slope in log-log space of approximately 1.0 (linear dimension vs. linear dimension).
 This allowed us to compare our results to the data of living mammals examined by Kilbourne and Makovicky [11].
 We also calculated cross-sectional area and compared it to shaft length, to see if it scaled along the expected isometric slope of 2.0 (length vs. area), or if it was significantly allometric with a slope very different from 2.0.
 Supporting information is available elsewhere (SI Table 1 and SI Table 2)